Criminal Lawyer (1937 film): Production

 In 1932, RKO had produced a film titled State's Attorney, starring John Barrymore and Helen Twelvetrees.
 The story was written by Louis Stevens, with a screenplay by Gene Fowler and Rowland Brown.
 In 1937, the studio decided to remake the film, and this time gave Stevens' story to Thomas Lennon to write the script.
 At the same time they announced that Cliff Reid had been assigned as the supervising producer.
 Walter Abel was originally slated to have the leading role in the film, when production was announced in August 1936.
 In October 1936, it was announced that Lee Tracy would be replacing Abel in the lead, and that Katherine Marlowe would appear opposite him.
 It was also noted that Gladys Atwater would be assisting Lennon on the screenplay.
 Shortly after this, on October 3, 1936, RKO announced that it would shortly start production on the film.
-On October 6, Marlowe was replaced in the cast as the female lead by Margot Grahame; Aileen Pringle joined the cast less than a week later, with Chevret and Lucas also announced to the cast shortly after.
+On October 6, Marlowe was replaced in the cast as the female lead by Margot Grahame; Aileen Pringle joined the cast less than a week later, with Lita Chevret and Wilfred Lucas also announced to the cast shortly after.
 At that same time, Francis McDonald was also announced to be included in the production.
 However, according to the AFI Database, his participation in the film has not been confirmed.
 Production on the film began in early October, and was completed by November 7.

 In January 1937, it was announced that Erik Rhodes would be singing "Tonight, Lover, Tonight", which was penned by Jack Stern and Harry Tobias.
 Right after the New Year, the film's release date was announced as January 29, 1937.
 The film opened on January 29.
 The National Legion of Decency graded the film class "A-1", making it suitable for general audiences.